paritytech/grandpa-bridge-gadget/docs/beefy.md

     Authority Set (stored in the contract)
   - We `ecrecover` the signatures and make sure the public keys match the ones we got and the merkle proof is valid.

+####################

+Only one round is always active and it's in either of the modes:

+Mandatory mode
+ - force sync to request beefy justifcations for this block
+ - listen to justification imports
+ - vote

+Non-mandatory mode
+ - listen to  justification imports
+ - vote on a block according to power-of-two rule

+How to get the initial state?

+We gossip votes for the current round.

+We gossip justifications for some past rounds?